Alippok/ATMTechTest/README.md

 >I would also like to add in commas and an 'and' in the display of notes dispensed and notes available

 *Unfortunately, I did not manage to complete the wireframes styling of the application but I have completed all other parts of the checklist.
 I enjoyed the challenge of this tech-test and has really challenged my understanding of React, abstraction and problem solving in programming

+*To run the code, first MAKE SURE you are in the DEVELOP BRANCH of the project (run 'git checkout develop' to move to that branch)
+*Then run 'npm install' in the app's root directory to install everything need to run the app *Run 'npm start' in the to start the application *Finally, go to your localhost in your web-browser to use the application

 ## Prerequisites